ansys/ansys-sphinx-theme/doc/source/coding_style.rst

    Until we have a site up for our best practices and coding style, the sphinx documentation site will host the coding style as well.

-This page describes coding best practices applicable to the `pyansys
+This page describes coding best practices applicable to the `PyAnsys
 <https://pypi.org/project/pyansys/>`_ project.
 The purpose of this
-page is not to repeat coding style documentation, but rather to state the approach used by the pyansys project when there are any delineations, clarifications, or additional procedures above and beyond `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__.
+page is not to repeat coding style documentation, but rather to state the approach used by the PyAnsys project when there are any delineations, clarifications, or additional procedures above and beyond `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__.